dinvlad/HyperVision/README.md

 # HyperVision

-Have you ever dreamt of using your *webcam* with [Hyperion](https://github.com/hyperion-project/hyperion.ng) to set up those Ambient LEDs for your monitor?
+Have you ever dreamed of using your *webcam* with [Hyperion](https://github.com/hyperion-project/hyperion.ng) to set up those Ambient LED strips for your monitor?

 Did you scratch your head on how exactly to do that, given geometric distortions from the camera?